Edgerton House Association Charter

 Quiet hours

-Quiet hours are from 12am-8am Sun-Thurs nights, 2am-8am Fri-Sat nights.
-Parties and loud noise are discouraged during the final exam period.
-Note that Edgerton walls are very thin, so a TV at a normal volume or an animated conversation in the courtyard could be keeping someone else awake.
-Please note that the music room is only to be used from 10am-10pm.
+Quiet hours are from 12am-8am Mon-Thurs nights, 2am-8am Fri-Sat nights.
+Parties and loud noise are strongly discouraged throughout final exam period.
+Keep noise at other times to a reasonable level.
+Note that Edgerton walls are very thin, so something as simple as increasing the TV’s volume could be keeping someone else awake.

 Noise inside Edgerton

 Please attempt to contact the resident first.
-If this fails, or you do not feel comfortable approaching the resident, you can make an anonymous call to the Front Desk at (617) 253-4933).
-If the noise persists, during Quiet Hours you can make an anonymous call to MIT police at (617) 253-1212.
-For persistent noise problems (e.g. a party every Friday), please contact the Graduate Coordinator at eh-officers@mit.edu.
+If the noise persists during Quiet Hours, you can call Unit 12, the MIT police ((617) 253-1212).
+For persistent noise problems (i.e. a party every Friday), please contact the EHA President at eha-president@mit.edu.

 Noise outside Edgerton